Steins;Gate: The Movie − Load Region of Déjà Vu: Release

-The film premiered in Japanese theaters on April 20, 2013 and was released on BD/DVD on December 13, 2013.
+The film premiered in Japanese theaters on April 20, 2013, and was released on BD/DVD on December 13, 2013.
 The film has been licensed in North America by Funimation, and it was released in English in March 2017.

 Reception

-The film debuted as the number 7 movie of the weekend; making 86,822,800 yen ($874,130 USD) across 18 theaters in Japan.
-It later went on to make 319,125,723 yen ($3,142,750 USD) at the box office, but dropped to the number 12 spot by its third weekend.
-Chiyomaru Shikura later reported via his Twitter page that the movie had grossed over 500 million yen ($5,000,000 USD).
+The film debuted as the number 7 movie of the weekend; making 86,822,800 yen (US$874,130) across 18 theaters in Japan.
+It later went on to make 319,125,723 yen (US$3,142,750) at the box office, but dropped to the number 12 spot by its third weekend.
+Chiyomaru Shikura later reported via his Twitter page that the movie had grossed over 500 million yen (US$5,000,000).
 He additionally revealed that he had accepted only a single yen as a royalty fee from the film.
-During their coverage of the upcoming Blu-ray and DVD release, Famitsu reported that the film had grossed over 550 million yen ($5,600,000 USD).
+During their coverage of the upcoming Blu-ray and DVD release, Famitsu reported that the film had grossed over 550 million yen (US$5,600,000).

 Richard Eisenbeis and Toshi Nakamura of Kotaku stated, "This movie really lives or dies on how well you connect to Kurisu and Okabe— and given the amazing performances of their voice actors, I can't imagine not being able to," and proceeded to call it, "An excellent epilogue to the Steins;Gate story."